HugoBlox/theme-academic-cv/content/project/_index.md

   image: ""
 ---

-A collection of my projects from python programs to presentation slides.
+Simple HACS is a collection of simple Heterogeneous Agent Consumption Savings models.